btoney1988/readme_generator/README.md

 # Description
  - This is a simple README file generator based off user input.
 You will need to use `node index.js` command in order to run the code.
+ - After entering all the information for a complete README.md file one will be created using the user's information.

 # Table of contents

 * [Installation](#installation)